divergentrain/personal-website/_pages/about.md

 title: about
 permalink: /
 subtitle: >
-  <p>Somewhat knowledgeable on numerical simulations and a wannabe scientific programmer.</p>
+  <p>Researcher in process modelling and numerical simulations, with a focus on FEM and scientific computing.</p>
   <p>RA at <a href="https://www.cranfield.ac.uk/centres/welding-and-additive-manufacturing-centre">WAMC, Cranfield Unviersity</a></p>

 profile: